stklcode/statify-blacklist/README.md

 ## Upgrade Notice ##

+### 1.6.1 ###
+This is a bugfix release that corrects storage and evaluation of the user agent filter list.

 ### 1.6.0 ###
 The plugin has been renamed from _Statify Blacklist_ to _Statify Filter_.
 This does not imply any changes in functionality, rather than using a better wording.